Originally posted November 16, 2018. Updated February 17, 2022.

 - Make sure to alternate adding the flour and liquid.
 This allows to flour to be coated in fat before the liquid goes in, keeping the cake moist.

 - Grease and flour your pan well.
-If you're unsure how best to do that, check this post.
+If you're unsure how best to do that, read my post on how to grease a cake pan.

 - Let the cake cool for 15 minutes in the pan before turning it out onto a cooling rack.
 The cake will continue to cook as it cools down and it will be less likely to break when you remove it.